-You don’t need to eat anything special while you’re breastfeeding but it is a good idea for you, just like everyone else, to eat a healthy diet.
+You don't need to eat anything special while you're breastfeeding.
+But it's a good idea for you, just like everyone else, to eat a healthy diet.

 A healthy diet includes the following:

-- At least five portions of a variety of fruit and vegetables a day (including fresh, frozen, tinned and dried fruit and vegetables, and no more than one 150ml glass of 100% unsweetened juice).
+- at least five portions of a variety of fruit and vegetables a day, including fresh, frozen, tinned and dried fruit and vegetables, and no more than one 150ml glass of 100% unsweetened juice

 - starchy foods, such as wholemeal bread, pasta, rice and potatoes

-- Plenty of fibre from wholemeal bread and pasta, breakfast cereals, rice, pulses (such as beans and lentils), and fruit and vegetables.
-After childbirth, some women have bowel problems and constipation.
-Fibre helps with both of these.
+- plenty of fibre from wholemeal bread and pasta, breakfast cereals, rice, pulses (such as beans and lentils), and fruit and vegetables – after childbirth, some women have bowel problems and constipation, and fibre helps with both of these

 - protein, such as lean meat and chicken, fish, eggs and pulses – at least two portions of fish a week is recommended, including some oily fish

 - dairy foods, such as milk, cheese and yoghurt – these contain calcium and are a source of protein (for more detailed advice, see A balanced diet)

-While breastfeeding, it's recommended that you take supplements containing 10 micrograms (mcg) of vitamin D each day.
+While breastfeeding, it's recommended you take supplements containing 10 micrograms (mcg) of vitamin D each day.
 You can get all the other vitamins and minerals you need by eating a varied and balanced diet.

 Ask your GP or health visitor where to get vitamin D supplements.
 You may be able to get free vitamin supplements without a prescription if you're eligible for Healthy Start.